laravel-ja/ja-docs-7.x/translation-ja/localization.md

     // resources/lang/en/messages.php

     return [
-        'welcome' => 'Welcome to our application'
+        'welcome' => 'Welcome to our application',
     ];

 <a name="using-translation-strings-as-keys"></a>